Date of Award

 Filter wheels store multiple photo-filters each capable of filtering out all but certain wavelengths of light for use with a CCD camera.
 Therefore, a filter wheel allows the telescope user to conveniently select and change between wavelengths detected by a CCD.

 During my senior year in Embry-Riddle’s Engineering Physics program, two others and myself undertook the task of creating a custom photo-filter switching apparatus that would mount on the Cassegrain Instrument Mount.
 At the end of this senior design we had a product that had the potential to meet all requirements set for the device, but was not yet technologically mature or operationally stable.

 The goal of this thesis was to take the end senior design product and continue its development to a point of completion.
 Addressed first is a detailed history of the initial conceptual design as well as a description of the prototype (V0) and final senior design version (V1).
 Once the major problems were identified they were broken down and solved one by one, starting with mechanical modifications and moving on to the overhaul of the controlling software and user interfaces.
 Results from tests to verify that the system meets all requirements are also described.

 Scholarly Commons Citation

 Neusch, Tyler, "Neusch Automated Filter System: A Custom-Designed Photo-Filter Switching Apparatus for Embry-Riddle’s 1 Meter Telescope" (2020).
-Dissertations and Theses.
+PhD Dissertations and Master's Theses.
 512.